PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 # $\textcolor{deeppink}{\textsf{Section Title}}$ <a name="section-title" />
 ```

+> [!NOTE]
-Document sections should be important enough to include in a table of contents, if one exists for the document.
+> Document sections should be important enough to include in a table of contents, if one exists for the document.

 ## Subsections: